 In November 2004, California voters approved Ballot Proposition 63 and the Mental Health Services Act (MHSA) became State law effective January 1, 2005.
 The MHSA addresses a broad continuum of prevention, early intervention and service needs, as well as new innovative programs to treat mental illness.
 In addition MHSA provides funding for necessary infrastructure, technology and training elements that will effectively support this system, with the purpose of promoting recovery for individuals with serious mental illness.
 The MHSA is funded through the imposition of a 1% State income tax on personal income in excess of \$1 million.
 Tri-City relies on MHSA funds to provide an array of mental health services approved under its MHSA programs.
 State MHSA funds can fluctuate based on new events and economic pressures not currently known.
-In Fiscal 2014-15 Tri-City received approximately 105% of the 2014-15 MHSA funds originally projected at the beginning of the year.
-Based on discussions with the California Behavioral Health Directors Association (CBHDA), the State's 2015-16 budget and CBHDA's current projections for fiscal 2015-16, Tri-City expects a decrease in MHSA funding for fiscal 2015-16 of approximately 12%.
-This decrease will not affect the currently approved MHSA programs.
+In Fiscal 2015-16 Tri-City received approximately 99% of the 2015-16 MHSA funds originally projected at the beginning of the year.
+Based on discussions with the California Behavioral Health Directors Association (CBHDA), the State's 2016-17 budget and CBHDA's current projections for fiscal 2016-17, Tri-City has projected an increase in MHSA funding for fiscal 2016-17 of approximately 17%.